gitlabhq/gitlab-ci/doc/api.md

 ```
 {
-    public_key: "<your public key>", # one that you've registered with gitlab
+    public_key: "<the runner's ssh public key>", # GitLab CI will actually add this key to GitLab for you.
     token: "<token from gitlab-ci>"
 }
 ```